akihikodaki/dts/test_plans/ptpclient_test_plan.rst

 Prerequisites
 =============
-Assume one port are connected to the tester and tester has been installed "linuxptp.x86_64".
+Assume one port is connected to the tester and "linuxptp.x86_64" has been installed on the tester.

 The sample should be validated on Forville, Niantic and i350 Nics.

 Test case: ptp client